borekl/cvs-logwatcher/README.md

 **`src-ip`**
-defines the IP address that is to be used for sending configuration to, so it should be the primary interface for the server the program runs on.
+defines the IP address that is to be used for sending configuration to a TFTP server, so it should be the primary interface for the server the program runs on.

 **`tftproot`**
 defines TFTP server root directory